CareyTheologicalCollege/academic-catalogue/current-academic-catalogue.md

 ## <a name="general-masters-degree-program-policies"></a>General Master's Degree Program Policies
 No more than 25% of the degree program credits (18 credits for M.Div., 12 credits for MACM) may be covered through advanced standing with credit, no more than 50% (36 credits for M.Div., 24 credits for MACM) may be achieved through shared or transfer credits or a combination of transfer and advanced standing credits from another accredited seminary or religious institution, and no more than 62% (45 credits for M.Div., 30 credits for MACM) may be achieved through shared credit from another Carey program.
 In other words, to receive a Carey masters degree a student must successfully complete at least ½ of the degree in the form of Carey courses if coming from another accredited seminary or religious institution.
 ## <a name="transfer-credits-shared-credits-advanced-standing-and-exemptions"></a>Transfer Credits, Shared Credits, Advanced Standing and Exemptions
-Students with previous theological training from a recognized institution may be eligible to receive some credit toward their program of study at Carey, through credit transfer, shared credit, or advanced standing.
+Students with previous theological training from a recognized institution or extensive relevant experience may be eligible to receive up to ⅔ of the  credits toward their program of study at Carey, through transfer credits, shared credits, and ⅓ of the credits as  advanced standing or exemptions.

 Several general principles apply in each case:

-- Prior study which is to be applied toward Carey programs must have been taken for-credit at an accredited or comparable institution
+* Prior study which is to be applied toward Carey programs must have been taken for-credit at an accredited or comparable institution

-- Credits to be applied must have been earned within the past 10 years
+* Credits to be applied must have been earned within the past 10 years

-- Transfer, shared credit, and advanced standing credits are only applicable to Diploma, Master’s, Advanced Diploma and Doctoral degree programs.
+* Transfer, shared credit, and advanced standing credits and exemptions are only applicable to Diploma, Master’s, Advanced Diploma and Doctoral degree programs.

-- A maximum number of shared, transfer, or advanced standing credits may be applied to any Carey degree program, as outlined below
+* A maximum number of shared, transfer, or advanced standing credits may be applied to any Carey degree program, as outlined below

-- To receive any Carey degree, a student must take a minimum of 1 year of study in courses earned at Carey; the College’s normal practice is to allow no more than ⅔ of the credits toward a degree to be met through a combination of externally shared, transfer, and advanced standing credits
+* To receive any Carey degree, a student must take a minimum of ⅓ of the total credits of a degree in courses earned at Carey; the College’s normal practice is to allow no more than ⅔ of the credits toward a degree to be met through a combination of externally shared, transfer, and advanced standing credits

-- Externally shared, transfer, and advanced standing credits are applied to a student’s Carey program on a pass/fail basis and are not included in GPA calculation
+* Externally shared, transfer, and advanced standing credits are applied to a student’s Carey program on a pass/fail basis and are not included in GPA calculation

-Assessment of shared/transfer credit and advanced standing is normally done in conjunction with admission, though the two decisions are made independently.
-You will be asked to signal your desire for an assessment of shared/transfer credit and/or advanced standing as part of your admission process.
-The Admissions Committee reserves the right to decide on the total number of transfer, shared, and advanced standing credits granted to a student toward the requirements of a particular academic program.
+Assessment of shared/transfer credit, advanced standing and exemptions is normally done in conjunction by the Office of the Registrar after the admissions process.
+You will be asked to signal your desire for an assessment of shared/transfer credit, advanced standing and/or exemptions by filling out the A6d.
+Transfer/Shared Credits, Advanced Standing and Exemptions Application Form.
+The Office of the Registrar reserves the right to decide on the total number of transfer, shared, and advanced standing credits granted to a student toward the requirements of a particular academic program.

 ### <a name="transfer-credits"></a>Transfer Credits
 Where a student has completed graduate-level coursework but not an academic program at another accredited seminary or academic institution prior to applying at Carey, and a particular graduate course taken in that setting can be shown to have relevance to his/her master’s program at Carey, the course may be applied as transfer credit.
 Transfer of prior course credits must be processed at the time of admission.